cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ![Confluent_Lineage](website/app/static/README/confluent_lineage.PNG "Confluent_Lineage")

 ### Additional Cloud Deployment Pictures
-One of the requirements for this project was working in the cloud, so providing pictures as proof.
+One of the requirements for this project (I made this during Zach Wilson's Paid Bootcamp) was working in the cloud, so providing pictures as proof.

 ![Confluent_Topic](website/app/static/README/confluent_topic.PNG "Confluent_Topic")
 <sup>Confluent Topic</sup>